-The most important part of your packing list for Iceland is clothing that will keep you warm and dry.
+The most important part of your Iceland packing list is clothing that will keep you warm and dry.
 No matter what time of year you travel to Iceland, the weather is unpredictable.
+Similar to what to pack for Europe in winter, you are going to want good quality clothing that is waterproof.
 One second could be bright and sunny and then you drive five miles down the road you are standing on a beach in Iceland and it is a hail and wind storm.
 Preparedness is key and is especially important if you are going on one of the many tours in Iceland!

 Waterproof and Windproof Coat

 No matter what time of year you travel to Iceland, a good jacket such as this Columbia Men’s Action Jacket is an absolutely essential item to make your Iceland packing list.
+Similarly, if you are looking for a Europe winter packing list, a solid wind and waterproof coat should make an appearance.
 Make sure that the jacket you choose is both waterproof and windproof as Iceland has a ton of waterfalls you will want to check out.
 We love Columbia products for travel [and no they don’t sponsor us!] and think they make the best winter coats for Iceland.
-I have worn two different Columbia jackets to Iceland and can testify that they are a must-have.
-Choose a more plain color like Terrence or a jacket with a pop of color to stand out on the Icelandic landscape.
+I [Terrence] have worn two different Columbia jackets to Iceland and can testify that they are a must-have.
+Choose a more plain color like me or a jacket with a pop of color to stand out on the Icelandic landscape.

 Light Thermal Jacket